The FAS must decide whether the application is a minor or substantive variation. To decide this, the FAS will look at:

 Examples of variations

+✅ Minor variation Example: VOCAT awarded Donna $1,500 for dental expenses to complete minor reconstructive surgery.
+After some time, it becomes clear that Donna’s surgery was not successful, and Donna’s dentist identifies further injuries that need attention at an estimated cost of $8,000.
 Donna applies to the FAS for a variation of her VOCAT award for additional medical expenses of $8,000.
 Donna provides documents from her dental surgeon describing how the nature of her injury has changed but remains connected to the injury and provides a recommendation for further surgery.
-The FAS decides Donna’s variation application is minor, as the additional assistance is connected to the intention of the original assistance.
+The FAS decides Donna’s variation application is minor, as the additional assistance is connected to the intention of the original assistance. |

-VOCAT awarded Kaylin 10 counselling sessions and he elects to attend Caring Psychologists in Hawthorn.
+✅ Variation not required Example: VOCAT awarded Kaylin 10 counselling sessions and he elects to attend Caring Psychologists in Hawthorn.
 After attending two sessions, Kaylin’s psychologist informs him that the clinic is closing down and refers him to a new psychologist in Kew for the remaining eight sessions.
+Kaylin does not need to apply to the FAS to vary his VOCAT award as the new psychologist is providing a ‘like for like’ service and has the same qualifications as his previous psychologist.
+The FAS will confirm these details when Kaylin seeks payment for the remaining sessions. |

 Footnotes